AlexanderAdelAU/TMS9900-DISC-and-IO-MONITOR/README.md

 <TMS9900 DISC MONITOR V43>
 >V.+.+.+.+.+.+.+.+.+.+.+.+.+.+.
 ~~~
-**<HexAddress>O(Open)**  Will open or list of 8 rows displaying the memory contents begining at the HexAddress.
+**< HexAddress >O** Open.
+This command Will open or list of 8 rows displaying the memory contents begining at the HexAddress.
 Press Space to show the next 8 rows etc.
 ~~~
 >C300O
     C300  0460 C31A 0318 1319 1A20 0008 0D0A 07FF